Just how many fundraisers is it ok to have each year for your PTO?

 Resources You’ll Love

-If you’re looking for even more tips on the very best ways to handle fundraising for your PTO and PTA, then you’ll want to get a copy of this essential resource.
+If you’re looking for even more tips on the very best ways to handle fundraising for your PTO and PTA, then you’ll want to get a copy of the Fundraising Success Kit, an essential resource for well-run groups

-The Fundraising Formula is a comprehensive guide to everything you need as a Fundraising Chair to run a successful school fundraiser for your PTO or PTA.
+The Fundraising Success Kit is a comprehensive bundle of everything you need as a Fundraising Chair to run a successful school fundraiser for your PTO or PTA.

 All the secrets to a stress-free, highly profitable fundraiser are included along with tons of ready to go printable flyers and forms!